MeritOpenSource/gorm-join-table/README.md

-Code to model checking in to events at kiosks.

-Context:
 A kiosk enables users to check in to one of several events.
 At the same time, multiple kiosks can reference the same event.
 This many-to-many relationship is represented in the database as a join table.
 The join table links a kiosk id and event id, thereby adding the event to the kiosk.